INTRODUCTION AND HISTORY

 This earlier map, from 1827, shows the site of our building at the corner of George and Palace Streets - New Street is now Jarvis Street, Palace Street is now Front Street, Caroline Street is now Sherbourne and the building marked "Market" is now St Lawrence Hall.
 Note the stream that crossed Palace Street just west of George and the location of the shoreline.

 In the mid-1850s, when the Grand Trunk Railway's line from Montreal was being constructed, the Province, the railway and the City agreed to create a one hundred foot landfill strip into the harbour.
 Forty feet of this were for the rail lines, sixty for the City: this is approximately where The Esplanade runs today.
-After the initial landfill was in place, the first record of a building at 27 Palace Street, the location of today's New Town of York, was in 1864 when it housed the business of William Radford, Wholesale Grocer.
-By 1868 the business was run by John Playter, "grocer, wine and spirit merchant."
+In the 1856 City directory the area of our building was occupied by Capt.
+Archibald Taylor who ran a coal and timber yard.
+After the initial landfill was in place, the first record of a building at 27 Palace Street, the location of today's New Town of York, was in 1864 when it housed the business of William Reford, Wholesale Grocer, Capt Archibald Taylor (now described as a 'warfinger, coal and wood') was still next door at No. 29.
+By 1866 the grocery business was run by John Playter, "grocer, wine and spirit merchant."
+Capt.
+Taylor was still at No. 29 and there was a blacksmith nearer to Frederick Street.
+By 1873 Payter had gone but Capt Archibald Taylor was still there, in the newly renamed and renumbered 109-111 Front Street.
+'MacMillan and Williams, Produce' were at 107.
+Captain Taylor was apparently appointed as the (Lighthouse) Keeper of Queen's Wharf from 1877-1896. (http://www.lighthousefriends.com/light.asp?ID=1064)

 In 1855 the brothers James and John Taylor, emigrants from England, began making, in a small factory on Toronto's Palace Street, the first safes ever produced in Canada.
-In 1875 they moved their factory ( J & J Taylor Safe Company or, later, The Toronto Safe Works) to the existing buildings at the corner of what is now Front Street East and Frederick Streets and they used a wharf, Taylor's Wharf, from which to ship their safes.
+In 1875 they moved their factory ( J & J Taylor Safe Company or, later, The Toronto Safe Works) to the existing buildings (then 117-119) at the corner of what is now Front Street East and Frederick Streets and they used a wharf, Taylor's Wharf, from which to ship their safes.
 Taylor's Wharf (also known as Pier 43) was located between Frederick and George Streets about where The Esplanade now runs.
-If you look closely at the west wall of the building immediately to our east you can still see the name "Taylor Safe Works" painted on it.
+In the next few years they expanded westwards towards George Street If you look closely at the west wall of the building immediately to our east you can still see the name "Taylor Safe Works" painted on it.
 (See photo on the "Local Links" page.
-These buildings were constructed in 1867, for the W. Davies & Company Pork Packing Company, and housed the safe factory until 1959 when Chubb-Mosler and Taylor Safes Ltd. was formed, and a new office and plant were built at Brampton.
+The building closest to Frederick was constructed in 1867, for the W. Davies & Company Pork Packing Company, and it and the addition just west of it housed the safe factory until 1959 when Chubb-Mosler and Taylor Safes Ltd. was formed, and a new office and plant were built at Brampton.

 In 2009, to commemorate Taylor's Wharf the City of Toronto named the Lane which runs behind our building Taylor's Wharf Lane.
 Initially this wharf was thought to be named after the Taylors of the Safe Works but It is now certain that "Taylor's Wharf" pre-dated the safe works and was actually named after Captain Archibald Taylor who, from 1852 or 1853 to about 1880, had a coal and wood business and a wharf - noted in City Directories as "Taylor's Wharf - on Palace Street close to what would become George Street South.
 Capt.
 Taylor was the Master of several schooners, including the Clarissa, the John A. MacDonald and the Atlantic, operated several lakers between Chicago and Montreal and was Deputy Harbour Master of the Port of Toronto.